LukasMurdock/LukasMurdock.github.io/_posts/2022-12-22-management.md

 > Currently I [___A___] that [___B___] based on [___C___].
 Given that assumption I [___D___]that we [___E___].

+### The Core Magic Loop

+Process goal: Help employees grow their skills and career by building a mutually beneficial relationship with their manager.

+[The Core Magic Loop](https://drive.google.com/file/d/124Bvy9SUKlalweLBY2cPyUSepc0LJ5C-/view) is a five-step loop for growing an employee's skills, responsibilities, position, and compensation inside a job:

+1. Do your current job well.
+2. Ask your manager how you can help them.
+3. Do what they ask.
+4. Ask your manager if you could help in a way that also grows your skills toward a particular goal.
+5. Do as they suggest, then repeat from step 4.

+The loop works because people tend to invest in those who help them.
+Before asking for growth opportunities, the employee should verify they are in good standing with their current responsibilities.
+After completing useful work for their manager, they can ask for opportunities that both help the manager and develop them toward a specific goal, such as learning a skill, gaining responsibility, earning a raise, or preparing for promotion.

 ## Design from the Inside

 [Design from the inside](https://mattstromawn.com/writing/design-from-the-inside/) argues that in fast-moving companies, designers should stop trying to map the whole product from the outside and instead work inside the product system.